 The Trigger input can be a TTL level signal or an analog signal.
 T301 provides some common-mode rejection for the trigger input.
 Relay K302 selects TTL or Analog Level Trigger.
-Relay K301 allows the trigger signal to come from the output of the analog front-end amplifiers or the external "TRIGGER" front panel BNC.
-Trigger signals pass through the 74F86 XOR gate where it can be inverted if falling edge trigger slope is selected.
-TTL triggers proceed directly to the F86 XOR gate via some input protection.
-Analog level signals are first converted to a TTL signal via high-speed comparator U303 and then proceed to the F86 XOR gate.
+Relay K301 allows the trigger signal to come from the output through the 74F86 XOR gate where it can be inverted if falling edge trigger slope is selected.